Alice Johnson Cain

 Gideon became the President of The Moriah Fund in 2019.
 In addition to his role with Moriah, Gideon is the CEO of Write Label, the leading provider of on-demand short form writing for media companies, agencies and brands.

 Prior to Write Label, Gideon spent more than a decade founding and running both for-profit as well as non-profit organizations in the education space.
 In particular, Gideon was the Founder and CEO of LightSail Education, the adaptive reading platform that helps students, classrooms and school districts significantly exceed their literacy goals.
 Prior to LightSail, Gideon co-founded and served as President of Future Is Now Schools, an organization focused on school turnarounds and union reform work.
-A leader in the national education landscape, Gideon serves on the boards of several nonprofit organizations including New Classrooms, Narrative 4, Chalkbeat, and University Prep Public Schools.
+A leader in the national education landscape, Gideon serves on the boards of the nonprofit organizations New Classrooms and Narrative 4, and is the Chairman of Chalkbeat.

 Dorothy has enjoyed a career spanning marketing, technology and real estate.
 In addition, she has long been active in fund-raising and development for non-profits in Washington, DC.